andwang1/BrainSurfaceTK/models/pointnet/README.md

 ```

-Lastly, make sure to include a data split file, which must be a pickle file placed in `models/pointnet/src/names.pk`.
+**Lastly**, make sure to include a data split file, which must be a pickle file placed in `models/pointnet/src/names.pk`.
 The pickle must contain a dictionary in the following format,

 ```
 {